rancher/ecm-distro-tools/actions/publish-image/README.md

 ### Release only to prime using the directory input

-It's not usually not recommended to push images directly to the prime registry without validating release candidates on staging.
+It's not recommended to push images directly to the prime registry without validating release candidates on staging.

 Note: the `Makefile` is located at the `build` directory